intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ### RFC Series Working Group (RSWG)

+NOTE: There is discussion within the RFCED-Future Program regarding the appropriate name for this entity; provisionally "RFC Series Working Group" (RSWG) is used here, but the name might change in future versions of this document.

 The RFC Series Working Group (RSWG) shall formulate proposals regarding policies that govern the RFC series.
 The intent is that the RSWG operate in a way similar to working groups in the